geisa/specification/source/hardware.rst

 the expected hardware deployment platform, as it informs a variety of design decisions.

-A full GEISA compliant platform, including ADM, API, and EE interoperability conformance, should be realizable on:
+A full GEISA compliant platform, including ADM, API, and LEE or VEE interoperability conformance, should be realizable on:

 - ARMv7 CPU with NEON extensions